zodac-personal/home_theatre/README.md

 - Bazarr
 - Navidrome

+## OIDC

+The following services allow you to login/create an account using Authentik:

+- Tandoor

 ## X-Authentik-* Headers

 The following services can't be logged in using the local URL, as they require X-Authentik-* headers to be forwarded: